julianworden/TheSamePage/README.md

 </p>

 <p>
 You'll need to create your own Firebase project using Firebase Console and add your own GoogleService-Info.plist file to the TheSamePage folder.
-You can learn more about how to create a Firebase project [here](https://firebase.google.com/docs/ios/setup).
+You can learn more about how to create a Firebase project https://firebase.google.com/docs/ios/setup
 </p>

 <p>
 You'll also need to create a TypeSense Cloud cluster and enter your cluster's info in the TheSamePage/Controllers/TypesenseController.swift file.
-You can learn more about Typesense [here](https://typesense.org).
+You can learn more about Typesense here: https://typesense.org
 </p>

 <p>
 To fully integrate your Firebase project with Typesense, you'll also need to add the Typesense extension to your Firebase project.
-You can find more info about how to do this [here](https://firebase.google.com/docs/extensions).
+You can find more info about how to do this here: https://firebase.google.com/docs/extensions
 </p>

 ## Notes